tomheaton/mcjty-website/docs/1.18/ep5.md

 Some notes:

 * We refer to our custom chunkgenerator that we will define in a moment
-* The 'settings' json block is something that we have defined for ourselves
+* The 'settings' JSON block is something that we have defined for ourselves
 * Look at the minecraft wiki (see link at the top of this tutorial) to see what other configuration options are available for dimensions

 ```json